SkynetLabs/skynet-kernel/README.md

   delete it immediately after.

 + Either the progressiveFetch or the download+registry calls need to be updated so that they correctly manage 429 responses.
+Probably do it at the download/registry level, as the best behavior might be different depending on request type.

++ Explore possibilities of using shared workers to operate the kernel, we may be able to reduce the overall loadof using Skynet that way, ensure only one kernel is running per browser, instead of spinning up a whole kernel per tab.

 ## Building a Trustless Browser Experience